Last updated: January 2026

 When to consider privately rented student accommodation

-The other option is choosing a privately rented student house from a local landlord or letting agent.
+The other option is bagging a privately rented student house from a local landlord or letting agent.
 You can share with other students or rent a studio by yourself.
 There should be lots of students who have spare rooms and are looking for an extra housemate.

 Tips for getting accommodation through clearing